 /etc/securetty from the container, which will allow root login on all ttys:

 That should be it.
-Another option is mentioned in this video.
-We can simply comment the first line of
+Another option is to comment the first line of

 #%PAM-1.0 #auth required pam_securetty.so auth requisite pam_nologin.so auth include system-local-login account include system-local-login session include system-local-login